Six Nations 2025 Preview

 So, the provincial news is mixed at best, but Wales defied their regional teams form for many years.
 One of the few advantages of having most of your players coming from the same club is that you don’t need as long to weld the team together.
 That advantage fades as the tournament progresses and opposition coaches have more time with their players – witness Ireland’s generally strong starts at World Cups, followed by an early exit.
 So, I would be more worried about facing Scotland – also largely built around one club in Glasgow Warriors, and France later in the tournament.

 Ireland have a reasonably clean bill of health with Furlong back in harness and Sheehan and Lowe said to be back in full training.
-Tom O’Toole is suspended for the first two matches, Stuart McCloskey , Jacob Stockdale, and Craig Casey are injured, and a few players like Nick Timoney, Nathan Doak, Ross Byrne, Oli Jager, Gavin Coombes and Thomas Ahern, will be disappointed at being omitted, This means that Van Der Flier is the only specialist open side in the squad, and loosehead remains a concern if anything happens to Andrew Porter.
-Leinster seem to view Cian Healy as a 20 minute player, although admittedly that was against 150KG behemoth Uini Atonio.
+Tom O’Toole is suspended for the first two matches, Stuart McCloskey, Jacob Stockdale, and Craig Casey are injured, and a few players like Nick Timoney, Nathan Doak, Ross Byrne, Oli Jager, Gavin Coombes and Thomas Ahern will be disappointed at being omitted.

+This means that Van Der Flier is the only specialist open side in the squad, and loosehead remains a concern if anything happens to Andrew Porter.
+Leinster seem to view Cian Healy as a 20 minute player, although admittedly that was against 150KG behemoth Uini Atonio, now also in the France squad.
 Third choice loose head, Jack Boyle, is promising, but is the only uncapped player in the squad.

 The emergence of Sam Prendergast seems to have spooked his rivals, Jack Crowley and Ross Byrne, whose form has suffered as they try to do what he seems to be able to do almost effortlessly.
 Frawley is the third choice 10 even though he rarely plays there.
-Jamie Osborne’s form has also been so good, the other back three players must be looking nervously over their shoulders.
+Jamie Osborne’s form has been so good, the other back three players must be looking nervously over their shoulders.

 Craig Casey’s injury opens up a spot for another scrum half.
 Ordinarily you would expect Caolin Blade, his deputy in South Africa, to nab that spot, but he has been usurped to some degree by Ben Murphy and Mathew Devine at Connacht.
 Nathan Doak’s form has also improved for Ulster, although his speed of pass remains a concern.
 Interim Head Coach Simon Easterby has opted to retain faith in Caolin Blade and add Ben Murphy to the development list, presumably as a long term successor for Conor Murray (35).
-Recent rule changes protecting the scrum half may also favour the selection of smaller, faster, nippier sniping runners like Ben Murphy.
+Recent rule changes protecting the scrum half may also favour the selection of smaller, faster, nippier, sniping runners like Ben Murphy.

 The other development players are Cathal Forde and James McNabney who have been impressive for Connacht and Ulster, respectively, while Leinster academy player, Hugh Cooney, was impressive on the emerging Ireland tour.
 Looked at as a whole, the Irish squad lacks really speedy wingers, a truly monstrous second row, and depth at prop.
 But we are not a long way from the side that reached #1 in the World rankings and would be my marginal favourites to win the 6 Nations again.
+A lot depends on Crowley re-discovering his mojo, or Prendergast fulfilling his promise early and taking over Sexton’s mantel.

 Ireland Men’s Squad – Guinness Men’s Six Nations: